Screen tool. Managing multiple sessions and screens via one terminal.

 When working on the terminal either locally or via ssh, many times it is needed to open an additional terminal while a process is already running on the first one.
 For example, you are downloading a huge file and it needs 40mins or more to finish and you want to do something else on a new terminal while you are downloading the file.
 There is a really handy tool in Linux called “screen” that can help overcome the limitation especially if your working through ssh and don’t want to open multiple ssh sessions.
 You can have multiple screens, each one of them running independently and you can switch between them using keyboard shortcuts!

-Try running on your terminal screen --version to check if it is already installed.
+Try running on your terminal screen --version

-If not you can sudo apt install screen or sudo yum install screen
+If not you can sudo apt install screen

-After you install it you can run screen in order to start the tool.
+in order to start the tool.
 Once you run screen you will create a new session and a blank screen will open.
 You can have a session with multiple screens and you can have also multiple sessions.
 A session can be detached and reattached when needed.
 You can have a screen session running even if you disconnect from your ssh session and reattach to it later on.

-If you run screen -S mysession you will create a session named “mysession” (which makes it easier to recognize it later on when needed.
-You can detach from a session with Ctrl+a d.
-You can type screen -ls in order to list all the sessions you have(you can see the session id here).
-You can reattach to a session by typing screen -r followed by the session id or session name.
+you will create a session named “mysession” (which makes it easier to recognize it later on when needed.
+You can detach from a session with Ctrl+a

 A session is killed once all the screens inside that session are closed.